-The Microsoft Surface series offers some of the strongest performing PCs.
-This machine comes with the Intel Core i7-7820HQ 2.9 GHz processor, 28″ touchscreen display, 16-32 GB RAM, 1 or 2 TB SSD storage, and 4 USB-A as well as a thunderbolt port.
+The Microsoft Surface series offers some of the strongest-performing PCs.
+This machine comes with the Intel Core i7-7820HQ 2.9 GHz processor, 28″ touchscreen display, 16-32 GB RAM, one or two TB SSD storage, 4 USB-, and a thunderbolt port.

 3. HP 27 Pavillion All-in-One PC

-Touch-screen displays are the new trend in the market for machines made for creative purposes.
-Its touch screen display makes it easy for producers to move around the faders, knobs, do automation, etc. Apart from that, this desktop comes with some phenomenal specifications.
+Touchscreen displays are the new trend for machines made for creative purposes.
+Its touchscreen display makes it easy for producers to move around the faders, and knobs, do automation, etc. Apart from that, this desktop comes with some phenomenal specifications.

 Top 3 Laptops for Music Production

-There’s a huge range available in the market when it comes to laptops.
+There’s a huge range available in the market regarding laptops.
 So it could get a bit overwhelming to choose from so many options.
-That is why we have figured out a small list of laptops that you could go for if you’re a music producer.
+That is why we have figured out a small list of laptops you could use if you’re a music producer.
 These three laptops will give you the best value for your buck.

 1. Apple MacBook Pro with Apple M1 chip

-With storage of 256 GB SSD, expandable up to 2 TB, 8-16 GB of RAM, 20 hours of battery life, and just 3 pounds of weight, this laptop is considered the industry standard for music production.
-The CPU in this is the Apple M1, which is an 8-core CPU with groundbreaking capabilities.
+With storage of 256 GB SSD, expandable up to two TB, 8-16 GB of RAM, twenty hours of battery life, and just three pounds of weight, this laptop is considered the industry standard for music production.
+The CPU in this is the Apple M1, an eight-core CPU with groundbreaking capabilities.

-Apple tops the list in laptops as well with its outstanding quality, seamless performance, power, and battery life.
+Apple also tops the list in laptops with its outstanding quality, seamless performance, power, and battery life.

 2. Razer Blade 15 Studio Edition

-That is the best Windows laptop for music production, with its ultra-fast 8-Core 10th Gen i7-10875H processor, 16-32 GB of RAM, and 512 GB – 1 TB of SSD storage.
-The only downsides of this laptop are its short battery life, heavy 5 pounds weight, and heating issues even after its efficient cooling system.
+That is the best Windows laptop for music production, with its ultra-fast eight-Core 10th Gen i7-10875H processor, 16-32 GB of RAM, and 512 GB – 1 TB of SSD storage.
+The only downsides of this laptop are its short battery life, heavy five pounds weight, and heating issues even after its efficient cooling system.